hammerheim-game/hammerheim-rules/4-magic.md

 Any one model within 2" of the Priest (including himself) may be healed.
 The warrior is restored to his full quota of Wounds.
 In addition, if any friendly models within 2" are stunned or knocked down, they immediately come to their senses, stand up, and continue fighting as normal.
-6 Armour of Righteousness Difficulty 9
+6 Armor of Righteousness Difficulty 9
-Impenetrable armour covers the Priest and the fiery image of a twin-tailed comet burns above his head.
+Impenetrable armor covers the Priest and the fiery image of a twin-tailed comet burns above his head.
-The Priest has an armour save of 2+ which replaces his normal armour save.
+The Priest has an armor save of 2+ which replaces his normal armor save.
 In addition, he causes fear in his enemies and is therefore immune to fear himself.
-The power of the Armour of Righteousness lasts until the beginning of the Priest’s next Shooting phase.
+The power of the Armor of Righteousness lasts until the beginning of the Priest’s next Shooting phase.